Coast Guard assists disabled sailboat off Oahu

-HONOLULU — The crew of the Coast Guard Cutter William Hart assisted one mariner and two dogs aboard the disabled 32-foot sailboat Wind Rush north of Oahu, Monday.
+The crew of the Coast Guard Cutter William Hart assisted one mariner and two dogs aboard the disabled 32-foot sailboat Wind Rush north of Oahu, May 9, 2022.
+The cutter's crew towed the vessel 10 miles back to Waianae Boat Harbor.
+(U.S. Coast Guard photo courtesy of Ian Callahan/released)

-The Wind Rush was disabled with fouled sails, rigging, and an inoperable motor 5-miles off Kaena Point.
-The William Hart crew towed the vessel 10 miles back to Waianae Boat Harbor.
-The mariner was suffering from a hand injury and is reported in good condition.

-At 6:14 a.m, Coast Guard Sector Honolulu watchstanders received a report from the mariner aboard the Wind Rush stating his vessel was disabled off Kaena Point.

 |Date Taken: